tsgates/arch-wiki-markdown/wiki/Polipo.md

 > Run polipo as different user (not nobody)

 Polipo should run as an unprivileged user.
 Such a user can either be created or reused.
-Lets create the polipo cache folder first

-    # mkdir /var/cache/polipo

-Now we add the new polipo group
+Add the new polipo group

     # groupadd -r polipo